Run tabletop exercises that prove readiness,

-TTXLab gives security, resilience, and governance teams structured simulations with adaptive facilitation and audit-ready reports — no live facilitator required.
+TTXLab gives security, resilience, and governance teams guided simulations, role-based prompts, and audit-ready reports without waiting weeks for a facilitator.

 IR Exercise — Ransomware Scenario